redapple/parslepy/docs/index.rst

 ^^^^^

 Here are some examples on how to use parslepy.
-You can also checkout the examples and tutorials at `parsley's wiki at GitHub <https://github.com/redapple/parslepy/wiki#usage>`_.
+You can also check out the examples and tutorials at `parsley's wiki at GitHub <https://github.com/redapple/parslepy/wiki#usage>`_.

 Extract the questions from StackOverflow first page: